UltimaN3rd/steal-godot/README.md

 - Slippery ice
 - A main menu <sup>Wow</sup>

+### Binaries

+Builds of the game are available for Linux, Windows and Mac at http://stealgodot.ultiman3rd.com/

+### Credit

+All design, code, art, music, commentary (everything) made by Nicholas Walton.
+My wife Froggie717 is editor-in-chief and provided feedback and ideas throughout development.
+Thanks to the people developing and contributing to the Godot engine for their great work!

 ### To build:

 - Run the latest* Godot engine available here: http://godotengine.org/download